Cancer Research UK logo.

 You might have more intensive treatment if you have a high risk of your lymphoma coming back.

-There is no standard treatment Open a glossary item for this situation.
+There is no for this situation.
 This means treatment might vary between hospitals, depending on what treatment your doctors recommends.

 You might have: